Caroline Chikezie

 Caroline Chikezie (born 19 February 1974) is a British Nigerian actress, best known for playing Sasha Williams in As If, and Elaine Hardy in Footballers' Wives.
-In recent years she has gained popularity as Angela Ochello in the Nigerian series The Governor.
+In 2016, she gained attention in Nigeria playing the title role in the Nigerian series The Governor.

 Early life and background

 Chikezie was born in England to Nigerian parents of Igbo origin.
-At fourteen, Chikezie was sent to boarding school in Nigeria in an attempt to make her abandon her dreams to become an actress.
+At fourteen, Chikezie was sent to boarding school in Nigeria in an attempt to make her abandon her dreams of becoming an actress.
 Before this, she had attended weekend classes at Italia Conti.

+Education

-On her return to the United Kingdom, she enrolled at Brunel University where she studied Medicinal Chemistry (she was expected to take over her father's hospital in Nigeria), but dropped out of school.
+She enrolled at Brunel University where she studied Medicinal Chemistry (she was expected to take over her father's hospital in Nigeria), but dropped out of school.
 She later won a scholarship to the UK's Academy of Live and Recorded Arts.

-Television
+Career

 After roles in Holby City, Casualty, and the award-winning British film Babymother, Chikezie landed her first major role as bitchy Sasha Williams in As If in 2001.
-In 2004 she landed a regular role as Kyle Pascoe's girlfriend Elaine Hardy in Series Three of Footballer's Wives.
+In 2004, she landed a regular role as Kyle Pascoe's girlfriend Elaine Hardy in Series Three of Footballer's Wives.

 Other television work includes 40, Judas Kiss, Free Fall, and Brothers and Sisters.

-She appeared as Lisa Hallett, a member of the secret organisation of Torchwood who had been transformed into a half-human half-Cyberman in "Cyberwoman", an episode of Torchwood, and as Tamara, a fellow demon hunter, in the 3rd-season premiere of Supernatural.
+She appeared as Lisa Hallett, a member of the secret organization of Torchwood who had been transformed into a half-human half-Cyberman in "Cyberwoman", an episode of Torchwood, and as Tamara, a fellow demon hunter, in the 3rd-season premiere of Supernatural.
 In 2018, she starred as a recurring character, Queen Tamlin of Leah in the 2nd season of Shannara Chronicles.

-She also starred as Angela Ochello in the hit EbonyLife Television series "The Governor."
+She also starred as Angela Ochello in the hit EbonyLife Television series, The Governor.

+From 2023 she played Noma in the popular Starz television series, Power Book II: Ghost.

 Film

-As a film actress, Chikezie appeared as Nasuada in the movie Eragon.
-She spoke about her representation in the movie passage.
+Chikezie portrayed Nasuada in the 2006 fantasy film Eragon.